 Riverside Medical Clinic strives to provide patients with world-class health care and make it convenient to see your doctor.
 We also believe you deserve great options for your family.
 That’s why we have top-quality providers available at locations close to your home and workplace.

-Primary care physicians are usually either family medicine or internal medicine doctors.
+Primary care physicians are usually either family medicine or internal medicine providers.
 But what does that mean to the type of care you will receive?
 In the same way that a pediatrician cares for children, an internal medicine physician cares for adults.
-A family medicine physician, or family practitioner, is a pediatrician and an internal medicine doctor combined into one.
+A family medicine physician, or family practitioner, is a pediatrician and an internal medicine provider combined into one.
 So, a family medicine provider can see patients of all ages.

 Doctors who practice internal medicine are called internists.
 Internal medicine grew out of the idea of devoting the same kind of specialized care that pediatricians provide, but for adults.
 Internists complete a three-year residency after medical school that encompasses both outpatient care in a clinic and time in a hospital where they often do rotations and receive sub-specialty training in areas such as cardiology, endocrinology and gastroenterology.
 So they’re trained to care for patients with chronic and acute illnesses.
 Internal medicine doctors at Riverside Medical Clinic specialize in the supervision of patients 18 years of age and older.
 They not only treat illnesses but provide routine physicals and well patient care, too.

 As you can see, there are advantages to choosing both types of doctors.
 That’s why Riverside Medical Clinic has both.
 Still can’t decide which one to see?
 It will be the physician you feel most comfortable with.
 Visit our offices.
 Talk to the doctors and staff.
 Regardless of whether you choose a family medicine provider or an internist, you’ll find the doctor that’s right for you at Riverside Medical Clinic.

 To find out more about choosing your doctor, or to schedule an appointment, please call (951) 782-3602.